 Remember: a clean mouth heals better and faster.

 Make sure you have at least two weeks that you are free from heavy responsibilities: working, public speaking, important tests, heavy lifting.
 You should not do any aerobic exercise until the surgeon tells you it is okay to proceed with normal activities.

 Our surgeons usually use the dissolvable type of sutures/stitches that fall out between 7-14 days after surgery.
-Sutures are placed in the area of surgery to minimize post-operative bleeding and to help healing.
+Sutures are placed in the area of surgery to minimize post-operative bleeding and to help to heal.
 Sometimes they become dislodged.
-This is no cause for alarm–just remove the suture from your mouth and discard it.
+This is no cause for alarm — just remove the suture from your mouth and discard it.
 If we used a type that needs to be removed, we will schedule you an appointment.

 Nausea & Vomiting

 In the event of nausea and/or vomiting following surgery, do not take anything by mouth for at least an hour including the prescribed medicine.
 Try sipping slowly over a 15 minute period on some ginger ale or another clear soda.
 When nausea subsides, you can begin taking solid foods and the prescribed medicine.